Protocentral/protocentral_sensything/docs/index.md

 ### * Developer Mode

 Sensything can be easily programmed.
 If you are a beginner then you could choose the Arduino IDE to program the board for any sensor.
 On the other hand, if you are the high-end developer then you could look at the ESP-IDF for programming the mode.
 Easy and flexible!
-That is what the Sensything board aims to do, you can mold it into a device of your choice with very less effort.
+That is what the Sensything board was designed to do, you can mold it into a device of your choice with very less effort.

 ### * Data logger mode